duncanscott/zuul-consul-2/README.md

 | Service unhealthy | Automatically removed from rotation |
 | No matching service or tags | Request rejected cleanly |
 | Long‑latency backend | Timed‑out and surfaced appropriately |

+The root path `/` returns service registry information when no service name is specified.

 ---